vectara/vectara-docs/www/docs/quickstart.md

 ## Step 1.
 Create a Vectara account

-To get started <Config v="names.product"/>'s 30-day free trial, go to https://console.vectara.com/signup or click **Get started** at vectara.com.
+To get started with <Config v="names.product"/>'s 30-day free trial, go to https://console.vectara.com/signup or click **Get started** at vectara.com.
 After you make an account, sign in!

 You are greeted with this page which lets you try out a sample corpus with